 Oesterling assumed the role of Chief from 1994-1997.
 Urologic research grew under Oesterling and he garnered attention for his support of the nerve-sparing radical prostatectomy as the procedure of choice in the treatment of localized prostate cancer.

 James Montie M.D. took over as Chief in 1997.
 The Section of Urology became an independent Department in 2001 and Montie became inaugural Chair of the new Department of Urology.
 Montie was known for his leadership in the field of urologic oncology.
 Montie established the Division of Health Services Research, which has grown to be the largest urologic health services research group in the world.

-David Bloom, M.D., replaced Montie in March 2007 as Department Chair.
+David Bloom, M.D., succeeded Montie as Department Chair in March 2007.
 Bloom was instrumental in advancing the management and understanding of numerous pediatric urologic conditions, including laparoscopic management of cryptoorchidism and the hostile bladder in spina bifida.
-In February 2019, Bloom stepped down as Chair and was replaced by Ganesh Palapattu, M.D.
+In February 2019, Bloom stepped down as Chair.

 Ganesh Palapattu, M.D. serves as the current Department Chair.
 As he starts his role as the 9th Chair of Urology, he has pledged to continue the Department's tradition of excellence in clinical care, education and research.